John Morton (zoologist): Biologist

-On his return from London in the early 1960s, he became the first person to be appointed to the chair of the School of Zoology and Biological Sciences at the University of Auckland, a position he held from 1959 to 1988.
 He was considered at this time one of New Zealand's most talented up-and-coming academics, and was later regarded by many as one of New Zealand's greatest marine biologists.

 His teaching style and influence have been well-documented in A History of Biology at Auckland University 1883–1983.
 He believed in "humanising" complex scientific issues, and presenting them in laymen's language.